-The sauna culture in Finnland has changed over the last decades and many of the original public saunas that are an essential part of sauna culture have disappeared.
-Fortunately there are a couple of these saunas left and if you have never experienced an old public sauna, you have never seen a real sauna at all.
-They all provide a very unique atmosphere.
+Sauna culture in Finland has changed in recent decades and many of the original public saunas that are an essential part of sauna culture have disappeared.
+Fortunately, a few of these saunas still exist and if you have never experienced an old public sauna, you have never seen a real sauna.
+They all offer a very special atmosphere.

 Finland’s oldest operating public sauna is Rajaportin Sauna in Tampere.
-Since more than 100 years the people of Pispala (former working class part of Tampere) and all other sauna loving people are welcome to enjoy the soft steam and unique experience.
-Everyone is open minded and the atmospehre is very talkative.
-People not only come here for bathing and relaxing, it is equally important to meet friends and socialise.
+For more than 100 years, residents of Pispala (former working-class district of Tampere) and all other sauna lovers are welcome to enjoy the soft infusion and unique experience.
+Everyone is open-minded and the atmosphere is usually very chatty.
+People come here not only to bathe and relax, but also to meet friends and socialize.

-When I was working in Tampere for two months on my project, the best part was to have a sauna in Rajaportti very second day.
-I learned a lot about original Finish sauna culture when talking with the guests and also the members of Pispala sauna association, I learned a lot about the origins of public sauna culture in Finland.
+When I was working on my project in Tampere for two months, the best thing was to take a sauna in Rajaportti every other day.
+Talking to the guests and also the members of the Pispala sauna association, I learned a lot about the origins of public sauna culture in Finland.